ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **networkGetNetworkConfigurations**
-> object networkGetNetworkConfigurations($body)
+> \Swagger\Client\Model\NetworkGetNetworkConfigurationsResultItem[] networkGetNetworkConfigurations($body)

-Get configuration profiles
+Get operator configuration profiles

-Get the configuration profiles associated with an operators network including the modules associated with each profile.
+Get the configuration profiles associated with an operator's network, optionally including the modules associated with each profile.
 Templates are not returned from this call.
+Privileges required:  `READ` `OPERATOR_PROFILE`

 ### Example
 ```php